har07/django-guestbook/README.md

 In fact, this project is sooo simple that you can (and I plan to) use it as template for new Django App Engine project.

-- Feel the convinience of coding Python with Visual Studio *Intellisense* and debugging features
+- Feel the convinience of coding Python assisted with Visual Studio *Intellisense* and debugging features (especially if you're coming from .NET background)
-- Deploy your application to the Google App Engine cloud platform and see it up and running online.
+- Deploy your application to the Google App Engine cloud platform and see it up and running online right away.
 Straightforward deployment and free hosting* *#yaaay!*

 Created on Windows 10 using :
 -------